conflux-fans/btcl2s/articles/stacks/en/stacks.md

 **Cons**

-- **Complexity and Newness**: The concepts and operations of Stacks, especially PoX, are complex and may present a steep learning curve.
 - **Limited Throughput**: The reliance on Bitcoin’s block times and structure inherently limits transaction throughput compared to other blockchains designed for higher performance.

 ## **Protocol Details**